xqnwang/hfs/inst/SolverInstall.md

 - MiniZinc --> Compiler
 - FlatZinc --> A solver input language that is understood by a wide range of solvers
 - MiniZin IDE --> Intergrated Development Enviroment
-- Solvers --> Gecode, Gurobi, CPLEX ...
+- Solvers --> Gurobi, CPLEX, Gecode ...
 - Bundled binary packages --> They contain the compiler and IDE, as well as the following solvers: Gecode, Chuffed, COIN-OR CBC, and a interfaces to the Gurobi and CPLEX solvers (the Gurobi and CPLEX libraries are not included).

 ### Installation